 Evolving User Interface Expectations

-The most obvious changing expectations for customers has been regarding the user interface.
+The most obvious changing expectations for customers have been regarding the user interface.
 Here is a brief history of the trends that have driven software to obtain the Legacy label:

-- 90’s customers wanted a mouse.
-Thirty years ago with the dominance of Windows in more and more homes and workplaces, the obvious Legacy System problem for most product managers was that users didn’t want to learn and interact with traditional “console” interfaces.
-MS DOS, Unix, or mainframe applications.
+90’s customers wanted a mouse.
+Thirty years ago with the dominance of Windows in more and more homes and workplaces, the obvious legacy system problem for most product managers was that users didn’t want to learn and interact with traditional “console” interfaces.
+MS-DOS, Unix, or mainframe applications.
 The UIs of most business software did not include a graphical user interface (GUI).
-Though the keyboard/console driven interfaces may arguably have been more efficient/productive for many “power users”, the usability/training issues for staff were lessened by building mouse-driven graphical user interfaces “GUI” interfaces.
+Though the keyboard/console-driven interfaces may arguably have been more efficient/productive for many “power users”, the usability/training issues for staff were lessened by building mouse-driven graphical user interfaces (GUI).

-- 00’s customers wanted to access their software.
-Twenty years ago, legacy system pains were driven by the expectations of users to access their business data through a web browser both internally to the organization and outside.
+00’s customers wanted to access their software.
+Twenty years ago, legacy system pains were driven by the expectations of users to access their business data through a web browser both internally to the organization and externally.

 Evolving Security Expectations

-The first few years of gmail wasn’t running on SSL.
+For the first few years, Gmail wasn’t running on SSL.
 Most PC’s didn’t have a password prompt.
 Most wifi hotspots were not protected by a password.
 Most information technology professionals knew for years that these problems existed before the products and policies (and laws) of companies caught up to help close some of these obvious gaping holes.

 More innovation, more critical exploits, and the inevitable emergence of more powerful computers will create ever more exploits.
 Examples of new threats include sophisticated “phishing” driven by Artificial Intelligence and the massive increases of computing power (quantum) that will provide ways to crack the most secure systems and fool the most technically sophisticated users.